Panel 1

 Source: Ministry of Infrastructure and Transport, Various sources.

-In the past three decades, there has been significant growth in passenger transport demand, only slowed down by the economic crisis between 2008 and 2012.
-In 2019, compared to 1990, the total domestic passenger traffic was approximately 33% higher (Table 1).
-In 2020, however, due to the restrictive measures introduced at the national and international levels to contain the COVID-19 pandemic, the historical series recorded its lowest value, 19% lower than in 1990 and 39% lower than in 2019.
-Air transport was one of the sectors most affected by the crisis triggered by the health emergency, along with rail transport, with decreases of 73% and 61%, respectively, compared to the previous year.
+In 2020, following the restrictive measures introduced at national and international levels to contain the COVID-19 pandemic, transport demand reached the lowest value of the entire historical series, falling 19% below 1990 levels and 39% below 2019 levels.
+Air transport was among the sectors most severely affected by the crisis triggered by the health emergency, together with rail transport, recording reductions of 73% and 61%, respectively, compared to the previous year.

-The trend in passenger transport intensity per unit of income is also discontinuous and influenced by variations in income measurement, expressed in constant 2015 euros, and by the estimate of the average vehicle occupancy factor.
-Peak values were reached in 2007, 2009, and 2017, with a minimum in 2020 corresponding to the negative GDP drop of -9% compared to the previous year.
-In 2023, there was a 10% increase compared to the previous year, corresponding to a GDP increase of about 1%.
+The trend in passenger transport intensity per unit of income is also uneven and is influenced both by changes in income measurement (expressed in 2015 constant euros) and by estimates of the average vehicle occupancy factor.
+The highest values of the indicator are observed in 2009 and 2017, while the minimum occurs in 2020, coinciding with a 9% contraction in GDP compared to the previous year (Table 1, Figure 2).